Medieval monk directing choir

 - If someone is convinced by Dom Cardine’s semiology, fine.

-- If someone follows Marcel Pérès’ more radical interpretations, or leans heavily into the writings of Jerome of Moravia, Aurelian of Reome, Berno, Hucbald, Guido or any other medieval theorists, fine.
+- If someone follows Marcel Pérès’ interpretations, or leans heavily into the writings of Jerome of Moravia, Aurelian of Reome, Berno, Hucbald, Guido or any other medieval theorists, fine.

 Or, in the immortal words of Chris Farley: “Good, Great, Grand, Wonderful!” 😁

-All of these approaches are, to varying degrees, grounded in historical data and serious reflection and all can argue for their own interpretation - and against all others - ad nauseam.
-All of them can be sung beautifully; all of them can also be sung badly.
+All of these approaches are, to varying degrees, grounded in historical data and serious reflection.
+All can argue for their own interpretation - and against all others - ad nauseam.
+All of them can be sung beautifully; all of them can also be sung poorly.

 What matters to me far more than subscribing to one “school” is this: